 Why Amla tree is considered as Sacred?

-Among ancient civilization, India is known for its rich natural resources of many medicinal plants, one of them is from the deciduous amla tree of family phyllanthacae.
-Indian gooseberry or Amla derived from Sanskrit word Amalaki.
+Among ancient civilizations, India is known for its rich natural resources of many medicinal plants, one of them is from the deciduous amla tree of the family phyllanthacae.
+Indian gooseberry or Amla is derived from the Sanskrit word Amalaki.

 Amla an important Rasayana